 FUNDING AREAS: Women and girls in the Atlanta area, poverty, education

 PROFILE: The Atlanta Women’s Foundation (AWF) was originally established as a fund in 1986 that was part of the Community Foundation for Greater Atlanta.
-It established itself as an independent foundation in 1998 and is the only public foundation in the state of Georgia solely dedicated to women and girls.
+It was re-established as an independent foundation in 1998, and it is the only public foundation in the state of Georgia solely dedicated to women and girls.
+The foundation seeks “to be a catalyst for change in the lives of women and girls.”
 Specifically, AWF supports groups that improve the lives of females living in Clayton, Cobb, DeKalb, Fulton and Gwinnett counties.
 Over the years, AWF has invested over $13 million into 250+ Atlanta-area nonprofits that help local women and girls move from poverty to economic self-sufficiency.
 Breaking the cycle of generational poverty is at the heart of this funder’s mission.

-One recent grant cycle, for example, focused on education and life skills for women and girls to increase high school graduation rates, provide educational opportunities and improve job skills.
+One recent grant cycle, for example, prioritized education and life skills for women and girls to increase high school graduation rates, provide educational opportunities and improve job skills.
 The foundation launched a two-year initiative, the Promoting Women’s Mental Health & Wellbeing Project, in partnership with Kaiser Permanente of Georgia, to support mental health for women and girls.

 Local grantmaking is the main objective of this funder, however, it also supports public policy efforts that extend beyond the Atlanta area.
 AWF also produces community programs, including Community Connection, which promotes economic independence for low-income women through life skills training, education and career assistance.

-The other big community program here is called Women on the Board, which aims to help women tap into their own leadership abilities to increase the number of women on nonprofit boards in Metro Atlanta.
+The other big community program here is called Women on the Board, which seeks to help women tap into their own leadership abilities to increase the number of women on nonprofit boards in Metro Atlanta.
 AWF also offers the Sue Wieland Award, a special annual grant of $10,000 given to one of the funder’s grantee partner organizations.